Nandan (Kolkata): Controversies

-There have been complaints against Nandan that screening of controversial films are often shunned here on political pressure.
-In 2005 Nandan committee disallowed screening of Herbert commenting the film would send out wrong signals to audiences.
-One Day from a Hangman's Life directed by Joshy Joseph was banned here after getting instruction from the Chief Minister of West Bengal.
+There have been complaints against Nandan that screening of controversial films are often shunned there due to political pressure.
+In 2005 Nandan committee disallowed a screening of Herbert, saying that the film would send out wrong signals to audiences.
+One Day from a Hangman's Life directed by Joshy Joseph was banned there after getting instruction from the Chief Minister of West Bengal.
 Arekti Premer Golpo (2010), directed by Kaushik Ganguly, which dealt with homosexuality, was also barred at this theatre.
-Moinak Biswas, associate professor at Jadavpur University, whose film Sthaniyo Sangbad was disallowed in Nandan in 2010 commented— "Since all these films, including mine, had a censor certificate, it wasn’t Nandan's role to play super censor."
+Moinak Biswas, associate professor at Jadavpur University, whose film Sthaniyo Sangbad was disallowed in Nandan in 2010, commented, "Since all these films, including mine, had a censor certificate, it wasn’t Nandan's role to play super censor."
 In May 2013, the theatre refused to screen the Bengali film Kagojer Nouka directed by Partha Sarathi Jowardar.
 The film revolved around a chit fund scam.
 Jowardar told to media that they sent the movie to Nandan authority for preview but he thought he did not even see the film before barring it.